What to Grow with the Kids in September and October

 Spring- and summer-flowering bulbs, such as alliums and lillies

-Seedballs – varieties including poppies, ox-eye daisy, bird mix, hedgehog mix, artist’s meadow
+Seedballs – varieties including the matchboxes, ox-eye daisy, beetle mix, hedgehog mix, artist’s meadow

 Seedboms – varieties including PollinatorBom